axel-darat/axel-darat/README.md

-My code is for free use!
+My code is for free to use!